davisknight7/Subscription-Manager/Documentation/Development.md

 - Run `docker compose up` in the root level of the project directory
 - If this is the first time running the project, it will take a while to download the images and build the containers
 - If you have built the containers before and have new npm packages run `docker compose up --build` to rebuild the containers
-- You should see the following output in the terminal:
+- You should see something like the following output in the terminal:
   ![Docker Output](./images/docker-output.png)
 - The api will be running on port `5002`
 - The bulk sign up frontend will be running on port `5173`